ganesh-kokate/MeetwiseAi-v2/README.md

 - 📦 **Clean and Lightweight Frontend**
   Built with vanilla JavaScript and HTML for fast performance and easy integration with the signaling server.

-- 🧪 **Developer-Friendly**
-  Easily extensible with RESTful APIs and a straightforward local development setup.

 ## 🛠 Tech Stack